community-led-design/kit/src/case-studies/c2lc-co-design.md

   * For students with cognitive and learning disabilities, coding can help teach crucial collaborative and communication skills, strategies for problem-solving, task sequencing, spatial awareness, and metacognitive skills.
 Thus, participation in coding activities can be a strong reinforcer of equality in the school community.
 * Our Partners:

-  * [Bridges Canada](https://www.bridges-canada.com/)is the only cross-Canada, full service, assistive technology company, delivering support in assistive technology for learning, communication, alternative access, low vision and blindness needs.
+  * [Bridges Canada](https://www.bridges-canada.com/) is the only cross-Canada, full service, assistive technology company, delivering support in assistive technology for learning, communication, alternative access, low vision and blindness needs.
 * Desired outcome:

   * Maybe the desired outcome is: - building an inclusive and accessible coding environment that empowers all learners to be creators of their digital worlds, to express themselves using code and art, and to apply these skills to other areas of learning and daily life.
 * Learn more about the project:[](https://www.codelearncreate.org/)<https://www.codelearncreate.org/>

-# Co-design overview
+## Co-design overview

+{% accordion %}

-* Goals:
+### Goals:

   * Integrate the students' ideas into the design of the prototype early on as the project is being developed.
   * Partner with educators, students, and their families to develop a new inclusive coding environment scaffolded and customizable for students who have different physical, learning, and cognitive needs.